 The Company operates a defined benefit scheme, which is funded with the assets of the scheme held separately from those of the Company, in a separate trustee administered fund.
-The scheme closed to further accrual of benefits on 31 May 2016.

 The cost of providing benefits under the defined benefit plan is determined by a qualified actuary using the projected unit credit method.